 PFRS 17 sets out the requirements that an entity should apply in reporting information about insurance contracts it issues and reinsurance contracts it holds.
-It requires an entity that issues insurance contracts to report them on the balance sheet as the total of the fulfilment cash flows and the contractual service margin.
-It requires an entity to provide information that distinguishes two ways insurers earn profits from insurance contracts: the insurance service result and the financial result.
-It requires an entity to report as insurance revenue the amount charged for insurance coverage when it is earned, rather than when the entity receives premium.
-It requires that insurance revenue to exclude the deposits that represent the investment of the policyholder, rather than an amount charged for services.
-Similarly, it requires the entity to present deposit repayments as settlements of liabilities rather than as insurance expense.
+It requires an entity that issues insurance contracts to report them on the balance sheet as the total fulfillment cash flows and the contractual service margin.
+It requires an entity to provide information that distinguishes two ways insurers earn profits from insurance contracts; the insurance service result and the financial result.
+It requires an entity to report as insurance revenue the amount charged for insurance coverage when it is earned, rather than an amount charged for services.
+Similarly, it requires the entity to present deposit repayments as settlements of liabilities rather than insurance expense.

 PFRS 17 is effective for annual periods beginning on or after January 1, 2025.
-Early application is permitted for entities that apply PFRS 9 Financial Instruments and PFRS 15 Revenue from Contracts with Customers on or before the date of initial application of PFRS 17.
+Early application is permitted for entities that apply PFRS 9, Financial Instruments and PFRS 15, Revenue from Contracts with Customers on or before the date of initial application of PFRS 17.

-An entity shall apply PFRS 17 retrospectively unless impracticable, except that an entity is not required to present the quantitative information required by paragraph 28(f) of PAS 8 Accounting Policies, Changes in Accounting Estimates and Errors and an entity shall not apply the option in paragraph B115 for periods before the date of initial application of PFRS 17.
+An entity shall apply PFRS 17 retrospectively unless impracticable, except that an entity is not required to present the quantitative information required by paragraph 28(f) of PAS 8, Accounting Policies, Changes in Accounting Estimates and Errors and an entity shall not apply the option in paragraph B115 for periods before the date of initial application of PFRS 17.
 If, and only if, it is impracticable, an entity shall apply either the modified retrospective approach or the fair value approach.